thedynamiclinker/sudocode/lost+found/fini/Names.md

 1: GET TO IT!

-0: Ok so, these three people are the best candidates for the founders of our field, because they did the following specific things:
+0: Ok so, these three people are the best candidates for the founders of our field, because:

+1. They were the three people who each independently tried to come up with a general definition of what it means to be "computable."
+Their three definitions were wildly different, completely unrelated on the surface.
+One of them hated the other guy's definition so much that he was more willing to abandon his own idea than accept the other guy's.
+But eventually, all three definitions turned out to be equivalent.
+That's the #1 most important way that we as a field learned that our definition of "computable" wasn't arbitrary.
+It wasn't something we invented.
+It was something we _discovered_.
+And on another planet or in another universe, the definition of "computable" would be the same.
+That three way equivalence is the foundation of our field.

+1: Woah.
+That's pretty amazing.
+Did you mean to make a numbered list with only one item or is there more?

+0: There's more.

+2. These three characters also deserve equal status as members of the /dev/zero trinity because they each, independently -- in the course of trying to define "computing" or in the course of related work in the five year period that led up to it -- created, ex nihilo, the following specific things:

 ![[trinity-4-firsts.png]]

 1: Oooooooh!

-0: Or, if you prefer.
+0: And if you don't want to say "first hardware" because it wasn't actually built, we can still safely say that our three protagonists fit here:

 ![[trinity-5-roles.png]]

-0: Because remember, we aren't just "machine people."
+0: The machine bit is only one of three.
+Because remember, we aren't just "machine people."

 1: Definitely.

-0: We spend most of our time with the "languages."
+0: We spend most of our time with the "languages" after all.

 1: Programming languages?